2014 - 2018

 Otis College of Art & Design, The Getty’s Pacific Standard Time: LA/LA.

 Organize Otis College of Art’s research, curatorial and publication proposal for the Getty’s Pacific Standard Time: LA/LA initiative.
 The research phase of Talking to Action has collaborated with institutions, artists and theorists in different cities across the hemisphere while collaboratively investigating community-based art practices.
-Talking to Action will opens September 2017 with an exhibition, publication and tour.
+Talking to Action opens September 2017 with an exhibition, bilingual publication and tour.

 Assistant Professor, Latin American and Latino Art History